al3623/rippl/README.md

 NOTES: Current parsing only supports desugared syntax (no proper function definitions; only lambdas)

+Questions for Ryan:
+ - associativity of the application operator

 Parsing Updates:
  - make test script read in entire file to test (not line by line)
  - make epilogue process multiple vdefs/annotations in a row